JACKSON, MS (Mississippi News Now) –

 Prescription drug abuse is at an epidemic level in some parts of the county.
 Opioid abuse now kills more than 100 Americans daily.

-Representatives from the Department of Mental Health, the Department of Public Safety, the Bureau of Narcotics, and the Board of Pharmacy held a town hall meeting on the “Death, Cost, and Destruction: The Impact of Opioids in Your Community”.
+Representatives from the Department of Mental Health, the Department of Public Safety, the Bureau of Narcotics, and the Board of Pharmacy will be holding a town hall meeting on the “Death, Cost, and Destruction: The Impact of Opioids in Your Community”.

 Prescription drug abuse has surged 400 percent in the past decade.